 How to Make a Macchiato

 To make your macchiato rival the best coffee shops, grind high-quality beans fresh for your morning cup.
 The key to a good cup is all in the quality of an espresso.
-Since you are adding so little to the drink, you can’t really hide a bad coffee flavor.
+Since you add so little to the drink, you can’t hide a bad coffee flavor.
 Mastering the art of making espresso and keeping it consistent results in the perfect drink.
 This is why ordering any kind of espresso drink is a good way to tell the quality of a coffee shop and test the baristas’ skills.

 Feel free to play with proportions to suit your taste, but here is a good starting point: